Have you fed your chickens some chicken scratch before? They love it.

 While we all love to indulge in special treats for ourselves and our animals, it should not become the mainstay of their (or our) diet.

 The body will take all the nutrition it needs to maintain good health.
-If the diet is really bad, she will start to look tatty, dropping feathers (mini molts), dull eyes, depressed demeanor and lack of energy.
+If the diet is terrible, she will start to look tatty, dropping feathers (mini molts), dull eyes, depressed demeanor, and lack of energy.